U.S. military helicopter crashes in South Korea, two dead

 PARIS While street demonstrations are mainly a younger person's domain in France, when it comes to protest voting by spoiling ballots, the over 65s appear to be the most active age group.

-SEOUL A U.S. Army Apache helicopter crashed in central South Korea on Monday during a training mission, killing two pilots aboard, police and military officials said.
+SEOUL A U.S. Apache helicopter crashed in central South Korea on Monday, killing its pilot and another crew member, police and military officials said.

-The attack helicopter went down in the county of Wonju in Gangwon province, officials said.
+The attack helicopter went down in the county of Wonju in Gangwon province, the officials said.

-The helicopter was assigned to the Second Infantry Division of the U.S. Army, said Captain Jeff Davis, a Pentagon spokesman.

-"This happened during a routine training mission and sadly did kill both pilots," Davis said.
-"The cause is currently under investigation."

 About 28,500 U.S. troops are stationed in South Korea in joint defence with the South's forces against North Korea.
 The two Koreas are in a technical state of war under a truce after their 1950-53 Korean War.